 Type of academic activities Classroom equipment Specialised educational / laboratory equipment, software, and materials for course study (if necessary) Lecture A lecture hall for lecture-type classes, equipped with a set of specialised furniture; board (screen) and a set of devices for multimedia presentations.
-5 Self-studies A classroom for self-studies (can be used for seminars and consultations), equipped with a set of specialised furniture and computers with access to the electronic information and educational environment.
+Projector, motorized screen for projectors, wi-fi Self-studies A classroom for self-studies (can be used for seminars and consultations), equipped with a set of specialised furniture and computers with access to the electronic information and educational environment.